-501 502 503 504 505 • Geographically dispersed production networks, supported by more repeatable continuous based production processes, and offering significant volume flexibility with a flow-through demand driven supply dynamic, progressively replacing the 'batch campaign'.
-Unit operations will involve fewer production steps that change production dynamics from multi-stage multi-location to single location processing 506 507 508 • Multiple supply chain models that support different levels of geographical reach, with e.g. centralised supply solutions feeding late customised/consolidation models; or alternatively dispersed supply models that support local near-market replenishment models 509 510 • Fragmentation of the downstream supply chain with new 'actors' emerging providing specialist services and operating within agreed operating models 511 512 513 • Localization in small markets is enabled by small continuous lines; the 'Factory in a box' is one scenario but so are smaller more standard factory operations that are substantially less capital, labour and energy intensive providing more resource efficient sustainable operations 514 515 516 • Manufacturing 'on-demand' with less inventory enabled by continuous lines which are very well controlled at steady state - reducing the uncertainty of current manufacturing and forecasting processes 517 518 519 520 • Continuous processes that enable closer coupling of API and Drug Product operations.
+• Geographically dispersed production networks, supported by more repeatable continuous based production processes, and offering significant volume flexibility with a flow-through demand driven supply dynamic, progressively replacing the 'batch campaign'.
+Unit operations will involve fewer production steps that change production dynamics from multi-stage multi-location to single location processing

+- Multiple supply chain models that support different levels of geographical reach, with e.g. centralised supply solutions feeding late customised/consolidation models; dispersed supply models that support local near-market replenishment models - Fragmentation of the downstream supply chain with new 'actors' emerging providing specialist services and operating within agreed operating models - Localization in small markets is enabled by small continuous lines; the Factory in a box is one scenario but so are smaller more standard factory operations that are substantially less capital, labour and energy intensive - Manufacturing 'on-demand' with less inventory enabled by continuous lines which are very well controlled at steady state reducing the uncertainty of current manufacturing and forecasting processes - Continuous does processes that enable close coupling of API and Drug Product operations.
 However, the need for buffers of intermediate materials should not be wholly discounted.
-From a quality perspective, control of particles at API should enable more reproducible drug substance manufacture 521 522 • Looking to the future, 3D printing based supply models enabling local manufacture for a patient specific drug as part of future developments in personalized medicine 523 524 525 526 527 528 529 The transformations will require changes to the roles of existing industry players supporting these more patient-centric demand driven supply chains.
+From a quality perspective, control of particles at API should enable more reproducible drug substance manufacture - Looking to the future, 3D printing based supply models enabling local manufacture for a patient specific drug as part of future developments in personalized medicine

+The transformations will require changes to the roles of existing industry players supporting these more patient-centric demand driven supply chains.
 From an equipment perspective, improved sensor and control systems to match up to a plug and play approach on a particular manufacturing site, potentially rolled out to across multiple locations.
 In this scenario, a number of small flexible factories controlled centrally in their operation may support Intellectual Property control and quality assurance whilst having geographically dispersed physical manufacture.
-530 531

-532 6.
-Resolution Activities (and Challenges)
+6. Resolution Activities (and Challenges)

-533 534 A number of global initiatives have been commissioned to take on elements of the transformation 535 challenge.
+A number of global initiatives have been commissioned to take on elements of the transformation challenge.
 For example in technology development, programmes are already underway that are required in continuous manufacturing.
-These include a UK Centre for Continuous Manufacturing and 536 537 Crystallisation (CMAC), a US based Novartis-MIT Center for Continuous Manufacturing, the US Centre for Structured Organic Particulate Systems (cSOPS), Ireland SSPC, various European consortia, and several 538 539 prototype equipment developments (e.g. UK CMAC Research Partnership Investment Fund).
-More 540 recently a new initiative to developing an E2E Supply Chain 'eco-system' that considers technology 541 developments (including continuous processing developments) within new supply chain models and the 542 appropriate regulatory regimes required at an industry sector level have been commissioned (UK 543 ReMediES project).
-These industry-research (and regulator engaged) based consortia initiatives are 544 enabling sector-wide 'pre-competitive' collaborations to support and accelerate transformations to 545 continuous processing.
-546
+These include a UK Centre for Continuous Manufacturing and Crystallisation (CMAC), a US based Novartis-MIT Center for Continuous Manufacturing, the US centre for Structured Organic Particulate Systems (cSOPS), Ireland SSPC, EU consortia, and several prototype equipment developments (e.g. UK CMAC Research Partnership Investment Fund).
+More recently a new initiative to developing an E2E Supply Chain 'eco-system' that integrates and tests continuous technology developments, within new supply chain models with the appropriate regulatory regimes at an industry sector level has been commissioned ( UK ReMediES project).
+These industry-research (and regulator engaged) based consortia initiatives are enabling sector-side 'pre-competitive' collaborations to support and accelerate transformations to continuous processing.